Chalarangelo/30-seconds-of-code/blog_posts/javascript-shallow-deep-clone.md

 lastUpdated: 2021-06-12T19:30:41+03:00
 ---

 JavaScript's primitive data types, such as numbers, strings, null, undefined and booleans are immutable, meaning their value cannot change once created.
-However, objects and arrays are mutable, allowing their value to be altered after creation.
-What this means in practice is that primitives are passed by value, whereas objects and arrays are passed by reference.
+However, **objects and arrays are mutable**, allowing their value to be altered after creation.
+What this means in practice is that primitives are passed by value, whereas objects and arrays are **passed by reference**.
 Consider the following example:

 ```js
 let str = 'Hello';